airnativeextensions/nativeextensions-documentation/docs/adverts/test-ads.md

 Check the logcat output for a message that looks like this:

 ```
-I/Ads: Use AdRequest.Builder.addTestDevice("33BE2250B43518CCDA7DE426D04EE231") to get test ads on this device."
+I/Ads: Use RequestConfiguration.Builder.setTestDeviceIds(Arrays.asList("33BE2250B43518CCDA7DE426D04EE231")) to get test ads on this device.
 ```

 >